-The HOLSEA-NL data set contains 682 water-level indicators, of which 121 SLIPs, 14 LLD points, 368 primary ULD points, 129 river-gradient affected ULD and 50 local-GWL secondary inland ULD data points.
-Most of the collected data is from the Middle Holocene (between 8.2 and 4.2 ka BP; Figure 7a) because of three main reasons.
-First, this period corresponds with the inundation of the Pleistocene surface in large parts of the Netherlands during the Middle Holocene, due to which large-scale peat growth was possible throughout the coastal areas of the Netherlands (Vos, 2015b).
-In this period, most of the basal peat layers were formed (Figure 2b, c).
-It can be seen in Figure 7a that the ULD local GWL indicators are the relatively oldest.
-In Early Holocene times, long before eventual coastal transgression, peat formed only locally because the sea level was not

-- high enough to reach above the Pleistocene surface (majority of data older than 9.2 ka).
-Older basal peats related RSLR are found offshore, mostly outside the study area, where the Pleistocene topography had a lower elevation, resulting in an earlier inundation.
-Conversely, the many younger basal peat samples (9.2 to 3.0 ka data) are found further inland or on top of Pleistocene covers sand and inland dunes.
-Second, erosion has caused the basal peat to disappear in areas, both along the coast and inland, resulting in the disappearance of many younger peat layers, causing the drop in general numbers after 5 ka.
-Third, - 660 in addition to natural erosion, human activity has resulted in the removal of large amounts of peat from the subsurface (Vos, 2015b).
-Large-scale peat excavations have occurred since the Middle Ages when peat was mined extensively (Pierik et al.,

-2017).
-Additionally, embankments of rivers and artificial drainage led to the oxidation of peaty top soils.
+The HOLSEA-NL data set contains 681 water-level indicators, of which 121 SLIPs, 14 LLD points, 367 primary ULD points, 129 river-gradient affected ULD and 50 local-GWL secondary inland ULD data points.
+Most of the collected data is from the Middle Holocene (between 8.2 and 4.2 ka BP; Figure 7a), because of three main reasons.
+First, this period corresponds with the inundation of the Pleistocene surface in large parts of the Netherlands during the Middle Holocene, due to which large-scale peat growth was possible throughout the coastal areas of the Netherlands (Vos, 2015).
+In this period most of the basal peat layers were formed (Figure 2b, c).
+It can be seen in Figure 7.a that the local GWL indicators are the oldest indicators, some dating back to the Late-Glacial.
+In this period peat formed only locally in the research area because the sea-level was not high enough to reach above the Pleistocene surface.
+Older basal peats linked to RSLR are found offshore, outside the study area, where the Pleistocene topography had a lower elevation resulting in an earlier inundation.
+Conversely, the youngest basal peat samples are found further inland or on top of Pleistocene covers sand and river dunes.
+Second, erosion has caused the basal peat to disappear in areas along the coast and near rivers.
+This has resulted in the disappearance of many younger peat layers.
+And third, in addition to natural erosion, human activity has resulted in the removal of large amounts of peat from the subsurface (Vos, 2015).
+Large-scale peat excavations have occurred since the Middle Ages when peat was mined extensively (Pierik et al., 2017).
+Additionally, embankments of rivers and artificial drainage led to oxidation of peaty top soils.
 The result is that large parts of the shallower peat layers in the Netherlands have disappeared, including some of the younger and shallower basal peat layers.
 Therefore, water level reconstructions of the Late Holocene require additional methods and indicator types other than basal-peat samples.